kannanjayachandran/Full-Stack-Development/1_Fundamentals/HTTP.md

 HTTPS is the secure version of HTTP.
 It uses `SSL` or `TLS` to encrypt the data.
 It uses port 443.
 A high level overview of how HTTPS works is given below.

 - While the client and the server communicates; the server sends `public key` + `certificate` to the client.

 - The client would then verify the certificate and create a `session key`, which is used to encrypt the data throughout the session.

 - The client would then encrypt the session key using the public key and send it to the server.

-- The server would then decrypt the session key using the private key and use it to decrypt the data.
+- The server would then decrypt the session key using the server's private key and use it to decrypt the data.

 > More on **APIs** [How to communicate with the server](./API.md)